Day 6: Hope When You’re Feeling Defeated

 Not only does this situation demonstrate God’s faithfulness to hear and respond, but it shows us what hope that is awakening in a person’s life can look like.

-He went out.
+Instead of feeling defeated, He went out.

 The king could have remained in the fortress to defend himself at home.
 But scholars believe he went out in order to strategically place himself on more equal footing.
 The Valley of Zephathah at Mareshah was not large enough for one million troops plus chariots to advance together.
 This was military genius, given the odds.